passagemath/passagemath/pkgs/sagemath-pari-seadata-small/README.rst

 What is included
 ----------------

-- Wheels on PyPI include the galdata files
+- Wheels on PyPI include the seadata_small files